mfenniak/cloud-persistent-storage/README.md

 - Logging
 - Support for resizing volumes if configuration changes
     - eg. with AWS EBS, volume resize, filesystem resize to match, then mount
+- Integration with AWS ECS, such that individual containers could have persistent storage volumes, would be pretty neato

 ### AWS Cross-AZ Sharing Without External Coordinator